piodag/piodag.github.io/_posts/2014-3-18-4-small-sample.md

 |     Y&emsp;      |     30.8&emsp;    |     33.7&emsp;    |     26.1&emsp;    |     21.5&emsp;    |     33.9&emsp;    |     26.9&emsp;    |     29.7    |

-With Bayesian Deming regression paired with a MD test it is possible.
+With Bayesian Deming regression paired with a MD test this is possible.
 The simulation is run with *df = 1* to provide maximal robustness.

 ![Small sample BE plot]({{ site.baseurl }}/images/small_size_example/unnamed-chunk-2-1.png)